• Blog

 Soil Degradation in Eastern Africa

 The soil is different here.
-When the rains come I see so much erosion, gullies of water form and wash top soil down into ditches, roads, or gullies.
-When its dry season to soil hardens into an unbreakable, sun-fired crust.
+When the rains come, I see so much erosion, gullies of water form and wash topsoil down into ditches and roads.
+When it's dry season, the soil hardens into an unbreakable, sun-fired crust.
 It looks infertile to me.
 My observation is supported by researchers who state 65% of the arable soil in East Africa is degraded.
-Individually my neighbors consistently report that their crops do not produce as expected but the connection of poor yields to soil health is not discusses, it is overlooked.
+Individually, my neighbors consistently report that their crops do not produce as expected, but the connection of poor yields to soil health is not discussed, it is overlooked.
+Smallholder farmers face many challenges.
+Soil conservation techniques are viewed as an additional burden.
+Perhaps if soil conservation is seen as an opportunity to make new connections, it won’t be viewed as an individual responsibility.
+Farmers can organize engaging educational sessions, and they can form partnerships with international NGOs who are working in Uganda.
+Conserving soil is a great responsibility to shoulder.
+The reward is that earth-smart solutions implemented today are creating a better future for the next generation of farmers.

 Ugandans Forum for Agricultural Advisory Services (UFAAS)